 SELECT COUNT(*) FROM public.dwd_trade_orders_partitioned WHERE dt = '20231101';

-Scenario description: This scenario is for real-time dashboard summaries.
-These tables usually contain very large data volumes, and the core requirement is high performance for statistical aggregation, such as calculating Gross Merchandise Volume (GMV) and order volume.
+Scenario: Real-time dashboard summaries with large data volumes, where the core requirement is fast aggregation — for example, calculating Gross Merchandise Volume (GMV) and order counts.

 BEGIN;